 HVAC systems that lack efficiency can cause an increase in energy bills.
 This is because you may need to run the system for a longer time to get the desired results.
-Facility management professionals need to make sure that a building’s heating and cooling system is equipped with energy efficient systems.
+Facility management professionals need to make sure that a building’s heating and cooling system is equipped with energy-efficient systems.

 Utilize the Latest Technology

 Facility management professionals should make sure a building is equipped with updated system controls.
-This helps to set operating targets and predicte operating expenses for a particular period of time.
+This helps to set operating targets and predict operating expenses for a particular period of time.
 Some HVAC systems allow you to monitor your HVAC system remotely.